-These views turn into leads and are an excellent way to grow your brand awareness and establish trust with your audience.
+These views turn into leads and are an excellent way to grow your brand awareness and YouTube Resources:

 5. Claim Your Google Business Page

 That’s a lot of opportunities for your next client to find you.
 Let’s say someone searches “CPA in New York.”
-If you’ve set up your Google My Business page correctly, it will show up in search results like this:
+If you’ve set up your Google Business Profile page correctly, it shows up in search results like this:

 These cards make it easy for people in your area to find you, contact you, and become your next customer.

-Your customers will be able to leave reviews, add photos, ask questions, save your listing, and see important information like your contact details.
+Your customers can leave reviews, add photos, ask questions, save your listing, and see important information like your contact details.

 Again, this is SEO.
-These keywords help Google understand your listing and show it for the correct search results.
+These keywords help Google understand and show your listing for the correct search results.

-To learn how to set up your Google My Business account, optimize it for local SEO, and what mistakes to avoid, check out these resources:
+To learn how to set up your Google Business Profile account, optimize it for local SEO, and what mistakes to avoid, check out these resources: